Jackscalibur/Jackscalibur/README.md

 # About Me

 My name is Jackson, and I work for Toyota as a **Product Security Engineer**.
-I work to secure the vehicle and mobile application-facing services and APIs.
+I work to secure both vehicle and mobile application-facing services and APIs.

-I perform security audits for both Android and iOS apps, use Burp Suite for REST, gRPC and GraphQL API security testing, use Wireshark for Layer 2-7 analysis, write my own security tools using Python and Rust, etc.
+I have experience performing security testing for both Android and iOS applications, API security, cloud security, etc.

 ---